BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/search-configuration.md

 - `plugins.search.indexing.settings={pathToFile}`- additional Elasticsearch settings that will be used in the ElasticSearch projection

+The search plugin must also be enabled using the `plugins.search.enabled=true` setting.

 These additional settings pertain to the configuration of the CompositeViews that are automatically provisioned by the search plugin.
 The @ref:[CompositeView API Reference](../../delta/api/views/composite-view-api.md) provides a detailed explanation on how CompositeViews work and how these options affect the generation of the indices.